 Physician Assistants are health professionals licensed to practice medicine with physician supervision.
 Within the physician/PA relationship, P.A.s exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
 P.A.s are generalists in medicine, emphasizing primary care.
 P.A.s are qualified to: take medical histories, order laboratory tests, diagnose and treat illness, give medical advice, counsel patients, perform physical exams, assist in surgery, and set fractures.
 Admission requirements vary depending on whether the program is a baccalaureate program (B.S.) or graduate program (usually M.S.).
 Most require coursework similar to pre-medical programs.
 Many programs require or encourage prior experience in health care (as much as six months full-time).
 The programs are typically two years in length, with one year emphasizing classroom study and one year emphasizing clinical study.
-(See Dr. Fictorie for more information on becoming a physician assistant.)
+(See Dr. Keryakos for more information on becoming a physician assistant.)

 Medical Technology (B.A. or B.S.)

 The medical technologist is an allied health professional who is qualified by academic and practical training to provide service in clinical laboratory science.
 Medical technologists develop procedures for collecting, processing, and analyzing biological specimens and other substances; and perform analytical tests of body fluids, cells, and other substances; and establish and perform preventive and corrective maintenance of equipment and instruments.
-Dordt College offers a major in medical technology that involves three years of pre-clinical education at Dordt and one year of clinical training at a school of medical technology.
+Dordt University offers a major in medical technology that involves three years of pre-clinical education at Dordt and one year of clinical training at a school of medical technology.
 (See Dr. Jelsma for more information on medical technology.)